-Duchess Meghan & Prince Harry Will Most Likely Name The Royal Baby For This Queen
+Duchess Meghan & Prince Harry Will Most Likely Not Name The Royal Baby For This Queen

 — Vogue Magazine (@voguemagazine) February 9, 2019

 The next name on the list is Alice, which was the name of Prince Philip’s mother, Princess Alice of Battenberg, which comes in at 12 to 1.
-Tied with Alice is Philip (which would honor Prince Harry’s grandfather, who is currently 97 years old.
+Tied with Alice is Philip (which would honor Prince Harry’s grandfather, who is currently 97 years old.)

 The next names down on the list all come in at 16 to 1, and they include Arthur, Elizabeth, James, and Mary.
 Arthur was the name of a Tudor prince as well as a son of Queen Victoria and Prince Albert.
 Elizabeth is obviously the name of the current queen and Prince Harry’s grandmother (as well as the Tudor Queen), and James is the name of the Stuart Kings of Scotland and England.
-Queen Mary was the name of Queen Elizabeth grandmother with whom she was very close.
+Queen Mary was the name of Queen Elizabeth’s grandmother, with whom she was very close.

 Vogue says that it’s possible that Duchess Meghan and Prince Harry might opt not to give their offspring a royal title in an effort to give him or her a more normal childhood.
-Princess Anne’s children, Peter, and Zara Phillips don’t have royal titles, and so there is a precedent.
+Princess Anne’s children, Peter and Zara Phillips don’t have royal titles, and so there is a precedent.

 The Duke & Duchess of Sussex have decided that they want to raise their child in Windsor rather than in London, making their home at Frogmore Cottage on the grounds of Windsor Castle where the two tied the knot last May.